 Examples of Parametric Design in Architecture

-One of the most widely known examples of an architecture firm who brings large scale parametrically designed buildings to life is Zaha Hadid Architects.
-The Galaxy SOHO Mall in Beijing, China is an office, retail, and entertainment complex with almost no visible corners or sharp edges.
-This evokes the feeling of one continuous space.
+Zaha Hadid Architects is one of the most widely known examples of an architecture firm that brings large-scale parametrically designed buildings to life.
+The Galaxy SOHO Mall in Beijing, China, is an office, retail, and entertainment complex with almost no visible corners or sharp edges.
+Its design evokes the feeling of one continuous space.

 French architect Jean Nouvel has designed many buildings using parametric design, one of the most notable being the Louvre Abu Dabi.
 The building is much more subtle than its skyscraper counterparts, but its intricate dome holds its own.

-Santiago Calatrava’s otherworldly design for the World Trade Center Transportation Hub (also known as the Oculus) in New York City is another example of parametric architecture.
+Another example of parametric architecture is Santiago Calatrava’s otherworldly design for the World Trade Center Transportation Hub (also known as the Oculus) in New York City.
 Both its interior and exterior push the boundaries of what architecture can be.

 Reception to Parametric Design